 More expensive: Rear-wheel-drive systems are more complicated than front-wheel-drive systems.
 This means they are generally more expensive to maintain, and RWD vehicles carry a higher purchase price.

 Less fuel-efficient: RWD vehicles typically burn more fuel than an FWD vehicle because it requires more fuel to move an RWD vehicle from a stop and keep it in motion.

 Lost horsepower: The large spinning driveshaft and more rear axle componentry deprive RWD cars of horsepower.
 In fact, you can lose up to 30% of the engine's power between the crankshaft and the rear tires with an RWD car.

 What About AWD and 4WD?

 AWD or four-wheel-drive systems provide power to all four wheels, ensuring a balance of traction and handling that's ideal for a wide range of driving conditions and the ability to handle high levels of power because of a differential that can distribute power between both the front and rear wheels.
-AWD systems require minimal input to operate, while 4WD vehicles might require more configuration depending on the road surface or for off-road driving.
+AWD systems require minimal input to operate, while 4WD vehicles might require more configuration depending on the road surface or off-road driving requirements.